Skip to content

 • ISO 2709 (binary MARC). byte_offset is the absolute byte position in the input stream; record_byte_offset is relative to the start of the current record.
 This is the primary case.

 • MARCXML.
-The underlying quick_xml parser does not expose a byte position from its deserializer error type, so byte_offset is currently None.
+The underlying quick_xml parser does not expose a byte position from its deserializer error type, so byte_offset is None.
 Position information is available via the wrapped cause: walk err.__cause__ for the original quick_xml error.

 • MARCJSON.
-The wrapped serde_json::Error exposes line and column; byte_offset is currently None because translating (line, column) to a byte offset requires the original input bytes.
+The wrapped serde_json::Error exposes line and column; byte_offset is None because translating (line, column) to a byte offset requires the original input bytes.
 Walk err.__cause__ to read cause.line and cause.column.

 When a format's underlying parser does not expose usable position information, the field stays None rather than being fabricated.